 Expertise.
-Appointments are made primarily on the basis of expertise along with a member's competencies and skills, performance, and prior involvement in the Society.
+Appointments are made primarily on the basis of expertise.
+Secondary considerations may include leadership development, succession planning, continuity and willingness to make the necessary time commitment.

 Diversity.
 Wherever possible, appointments should reflect a diverse mix of backgrounds, experience, occupations, demographics (geography, race, gender, gender identification, ethnicity, beliefs, age, disability, sexual orientation, education, and/or national origin), and interpersonal communication and problem-solving styles.
 Other considerations include requirements identified in the formal charge, and factors such as the length of HRS service and experience with non-HRS organizations.